 This extension provides a powerful way to save all your browsing sessions and reopen them anytime you need.
 This is particularly useful to those who research with lots of tabs open in different browser windows.
-It can help them save their tab groups separately under different names.
-It is much quicker and a better solution to bookmarking those pages (unless you need them permanently).
+It can help them to save their tab groups separately under different names.

-You’ll notice that each session displays number of tabs, number of windows and date of creation of session.
+You’ll notice that each session displays the number of current tabs, the number of browser windows, and the date of creation for previous browsing sessions.

 Why would you need it?

-- If you are researching on different topics and there are lots of tabs open, you can create sessions and revisit the tabs whenever you need them.
+- If you are researching on different topics and there are lots of tabs open, you can create sessions and revisit recent tabs whenever you need them.

-- You can create sessions for most important sites which you check daily.
+- You can create browser sessions for most important sites which you check daily.

 If the above two methods do not work out well, you can always visit your Chrome’s browsing history by pressing Ctrl+H and open the specific page that you want to restore.